missfxtima/SQLProject1/README.md

-# SQLProject1
-This project is about writing queries.
+This project is about data cleaning and data transformation.